White slavery: Slavic slaves

-The Volga trade route was established by the Varangians (Vikings) who settled in Northwestern Ruthenia in the early 9th century.
+The Volga trade route was established by the Varangians (Vikings) who settled in Northwestern Russia in the early 9th century.
 About 10 km south of the Volkhov River entry into Lake Ladoga, they established a settlement called Ladoga (Old Norse: Aldeigjuborg).
-It connected Northern Europe and Northwestern Ruthenia with the Caspian Sea, via the Volga River.
+It connected Northern Europe and Northwestern Russia with the Caspian Sea, via the Volga River.
 The Rus used this route to trade with Muslim countries on the southern shores of the Caspian Sea, sometimes penetrating as far as Baghdad.
 The route functioned concurrently with the Dnieper trade route, better known as the trade route from the Varangians to the Greeks, and lost its importance in the 11th century.

 Saqaliba originally was used to denote Slavic people, however later it came to denote all European slaves in some Muslim regions like Spain including those abducted from raids on Christian kingdoms of Spain.
 The Franks started buying slaves from the Slavs and Avar Khaganate while Muslims also came across slaves in the form of mercenaries serving the Byzantine Empire and settlers in addition to among the Khazars.
 Most Slavic slaves were imported to the Muslim world through the border between Christian and Islamic kingdoms where castration centres were also located instead of the direct route.
 From there they were sent into Islamic Spain and other Muslim-ruled regions especially North Africa.
 The saqaliba gained popularity in Umayyad Spain especially as warriors.
 After the collapse of the Umayyads, they also came to rule over many of the taifas.
 With the conversion of Eastern Europe, the trade declined and there isn't much textual information on saqaliba after 11th century.